-Short-term Study Abroad Programs (Spring) Applications Period Around October-November
+Short-term Study Abroad Programs (Spring)

-Overview Study Themes Location Schedule No. of Application Period Cred its Expenses (excluding travel) Themes Stud 1 CHOC Its uavei) Sciences Po (The language of instruction is English) This program is based the lectures on politics, economics, societies, and cultures of the EU.
+Overview Study Themes Location Schedul e No. of Stud ents Application Period Cred its Expenses (excluding travel) Sciences Po (The language of instruction is English) This program is based the lectures on politics, economics, societies, and cultures of the EU.
 There is also French language training and field trips to organizations related to the EU.
 Politics, economics, societies, and cultures of the EU France Paris From late February (4 weeks) 10-20 4 Approx. 550,000 yen The University of Sydney Study global business management, cross-cultural communication, and Australian culture from various perspectives at the renowned University of Sydney, Australia's the oldest university in Australia.
-Global business management, Cross-cultural communicatio n Australia Sydney From late February (3 weeks) 20 From mid- October- late November 2 Approx. 410,000 yen Tufts University The goal of the program are to provide an overview of US foreign policy in East Asia and US perspectives toward Japan; promote discussion and debate in the English language; and offer an experience of lectures and discussion in leading universities in the US.
+Global business managemen t, Cross- cultural communicat ion Australia Sydney From late February (3 weeks) 20 From mid- October- late November 2 Approx. 410,000 yen Tufts University The goal of the program are to provide an overview of US foreign policy in East Asia and US perspectives toward Japan; promote discussion and debate in the English language; and offer an experience of lectures and discussion in leading universities in the US.
 US Foreign Policy in East Asia USA Medford From late February (2 weeks) 10-15 4 Approx. 400,000 yen Singapore Management University Study in two countriesAsia's economic hub, Singapore, and another country in Asia regionto learn about solutions to social issues, its methodologies and social enterprise models.
 The program also offers field work related to these topics.
 Social Innovation Singapore From late February (3 weeks) 10-15 4 Approx. 400,000 yen

-^{}All program fees and dates are subject to change based on the exchange rates.
+All program fees and dates are subject to change based on the exchange rates.